RenderQwerty/ws-windows/README.md

 How-to
 ------------
 * Run [this script](./start.txt) in powershell, reboot your pc after
-* Execute `vagrant up` in project dir and see how magick happenes
+* Execute `vagrant up` in project dir and see how magic happenes